pi-apps/pi-platform-docs/payments.md

 **Phase III - Server-Side Completion**

-5. `onTransactionSubmitted`: The JS SDK passes the blockchain transaction identifier (TxID) to your app's frontend.
+5. `onReadyForServerCompletion`: The JS SDK passes the blockchain transaction identifier (TxID) to your app's frontend.
 You need this value for the Server-Side Completion flow.

 6. Your app's frontend sends the TxID to your app's server.
 This implementation is your responsibility.